 Graves’ disease is an autoimmune condition that happens when your immune system attacks your thyroid gland.
 Your thyroid is a small gland found in the front of your neck that helps regulate your metabolism (how your body makes energy).

-TSH immunoglobulin may also mistakenly recognize the cells around the eye.
+Thyroid-stimulating immunoglobulin may also mistakenly recognize the cells around the eye.
 When this antibody recognizes a cell, it signals the immune system to attack, causing inflammation in the tissue around the eye.

 TED more commonly affects women and people assigned female at birth.
 One study in the journal Clinical Endocrinology found that females were four times more likely to develop TED compared to males.